Gabriela Ramos

-Gabriela Ramos (born April 8, 1964) is a Mexican international civil servant.
+Gabriela Ramos (born April 8, 1964) is a Mexican economist, diplomat and international civil servant.
 In 2020 she was appointed Assistant Director-General for Social and Human Sciences at UNESCO.

+In March 2025 the Government of Mexico presented her candidacy for the position of UNESCO Director-General for the period 2026–2029.
+Ramos later withdrew her candidacy in close coordination with the Government of Mexico, concluding it was a critical moment to prioritize unity and solidarity within the United Nations system.

 Biography

-Ramos graduated with a bachelor's degree in international relations from the Universidad Iberoamericana and studied for a master's in public policy at the Harvard Kennedy School.
-She is married to Ricardo López, with whom she has two daughters.
+Ramos graduated with a bachelor's degree in international relations from the Universidad Iberoamericana and received a master's degree in public policy at the Harvard Kennedy School.
+She is married to Ricardo López, with whom she has two daughters, Paula and Julia.